chen-harrison/BalanceBot/README.md

-# BalanceBot
+# Balancebot
-The BalanceBot project is one of three projects I took part in for the Robotic Systems Laboratory course (ROB 550) at the University of Michigan.
+The Balancebot project is one of three projects I took part in for the Robotic Systems Laboratory course (ROB 550) at the University of Michigan.
 It was carried out with two other teammates, Ziyue Zhou and Yufei Zhu.

-## Functionality
-This project involved the implementation of the functionality and behavior of a BalanceBot, a two-wheeled self-balancing robot that behaves like an inverted pendulum.
+This project involved the implementation of the functionality and behavior of a Balancebot, a two-wheeled self-balancing robot that behaves like an inverted pendulum.
 The Robot Control Library (RCL) in C was used in conjunction with the Mobile Robot Cape (MRC), which was made custom and is capable of running the bot, voltage regulators, motor drivers, and IMU.

+## Part 1: Balancing
+The first part of the project involved measuring and characterizing the robot in order to inform the development of the PID controllers used to keep it upright.

 ### *System Modeling*
 - ``common/mb_defs.h`` : relevant parameters such as pins, chips, channels, polarities, gear ratios, resolutions, and measurements